frequency-chain/frequency/designdocs/batched_messages.md

 a system that does the above could look like.

 ## Goals and Non-Goals
 This specifies how messages are to be announced on chain; what is required and how a batch may be partially verified based on on-chain information.

 This document specifes how messages can be inferred from both schema format type and payload location.

 This document also specifies how schemas will constrain the shape of off chain messages.

-This document does not describe the types of DSNP messages that would be in batch announcements.
-Batch announcements must reference a schema through its ID number.
-A schema may or may not describe a DSNP message.
+This document does not describe the types of DSNP messages that will be described by schemas.
+In theory, any message model can be supported.

-This document does not discuss validation of batch file format located at the URI in the announcement, since the file format cannot be verified on-chain.
-For details about batch files themselves, see [DSNP Spec: Batch Publications](https://spec.dsnp.org/DSNP/BatchPublications).
+This document also does not discuss validation of either model or model type.
+If this type of validation is necessary, it should be described elsewhere.

 ## Proposal
 * All names are placeholders and may be changed.